avleen/bashttpd/README.md

   1.0: The server doesn't support Host: headers or other HTTP/1.1 features - it barely supports HTTP/1.0!

 As always, your patches/pull requests are welcome!

+Testimonials:

+"If anyone installs that anywhere, they might meet a gruesome end with a rusty fork"
+    --- BasHTTPd creator, maintainer